keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 - August Kuznetsov, the lead guitarist
 - Luka Kowalski, the drummer
 - Dima Novak, the rhythm guitarist who also helped with writing lyrics.
 Dima was the gentlest of all of the band members, the most empathetic.
+	- Known for being the voice of reason between the four.
+	- He was the oldest in the group, and the wisest, he managed to stay away from drugs and general other addictions.
+	-

 #### Enemies
 -